Myles and Milo Dunphy: Biography

-Myles Dunphy lived in Oatley, a southern suburb of Sydney, and started his wilderness publicity work in 1910.
+Myles Dunphy was born on 19 October 1891 and lived in Oatley, a southern suburb of Sydney, and started his wilderness publicity work in 1910.
 He compiled detailed maps of a number of areas of conservation interest in New South Wales.
 His original maps of the Blue Mountains, in particular the Coxs River and Kowmung River catchments, featured imaginative and original naming systems.
 Throughout his life he campaigned for wilderness areas throughout New South Wales.

 His interest in bushwalking led to the foundation of the Mountain Trails Club of New South Wales, and was influential in the formation of the Sydney Bushwalkers and the Confederation of Bushwalking Clubs in 1932.
 He also formed the National Parks and Primitive Areas Council, and took steps to establish a professional parks service.

 He was appointed an Officer of the Order of the British Empire in 1976 in recognition of service to conservation, and was awarded an IUCN Packer Award for Long Merit in National Parks.